moralesn/moralesn.github.io/about.md

 Hello, I'm Norberto Morales and I help deliver meaningful insights from data caught on the ocean of information.

 When I'm not discovering things with data, you can find me       .
-[Reach out](http://www.norbertormorales.com/contact/) to me if you are interested in learning more a project or working with me.
+[Reach out](http://www.norbertormorales.com/contact/) to me if you are interested in learning more about a project or working with me.

 ## About the site